Category_CBD Flower Guides

 Topicals

-When you apply a CBD topical to your skin it will quickly interact with cannabinoid receptors (CB2) spread throughout your dermis.
-Many people use CBD topicals to improve workout recovery, nourish the skin, and relieve minor soreness or tension.
-Common CBD topicals include lotions, ointments, salves, balms, bath bombs, and CBD lip balms.
+Applying a CBD topical allows it to interact with CB2 cannabinoid receptors located throughout the skin.
+Many people turn to these products for workout recovery, skin nourishment, and easing minor soreness or muscle tension.
+Common options include lotions, salves, balms, bath bombs, and lip balms.

 Tincture